damithc/process/codingStandards/CodingStandard-Java.md

   </tr>
 </table>

-The body of the conditional should be wrapped by curly brackets irrespective of how many statements are in it to avoid error prone code.
+The body of the conditional should be wrapped by curly brackets irrespective of how many statements.

+>Rationale: Omitting braces can lead to subtle bugs.

 ## **Comments**